JLZ22/findandreplace-extension/README.md

-This is a chrome extension that displays the number of words in a highlighted block of text.
-It can also display the number of a specific word in a highlighted block of text.
+This version uses alerts and prompts to show the number of occurences of a given phrase within the highlighted text.
+Prompt displays when "ctrl+q" is pressed.